-- In classifying financial assets as "trading", the Bank has determined that it meets the description of financial assets held for trading. - In designating financial assets or liabilities at fair value through profit or loss, the Bank has determined that it has met one of the criteria for this designation. - In classifying financial assets as held-to-maturity, the Bank has determined that it has both the positive intention and ability to hold the assets until their maturity date.
+- In designating financial assets or liabilities at fair value through profit or loss, the Bank has determined that it has met one of the criteria for this designation. - In classifying financial assets as held-to-maturity, the Bank has determined that it has both the positive intention and ability to hold the assets until their maturity date.